 How to Repair Wet Drywall

-If too much water has already soaked into your drywall, it will likely continue to deform and fall apart—drywall replacement will be necessary.
+If too much water has already soaked into your drywall, it will likely continue to deform and fall apart.
+In turn, drywall replacement will be necessary.
 Furthermore, if your drywall has been wet for over 48 hours, there’s a chance that mold can begin growing within that portion of drywall, possibly spreading to affect any wooden materials that may be close by.
-Whether it’s from deformation or from mold, an affected drywall should be removed and replaced with professional help to ensure that your home remains safe—if mold is involved, you may need wet drywall mold repair.
+Whether it’s from deformation or from mold, affected drywall should be removed and replaced by a professional.
+This repair will ensure that your home remains safe—if mold is involved, you may need wet drywall mold repair.

 How Can I Check the Condition of My Drywall?